This is a glossary of terms and acronyms that relate to New Zealand's land survey and registration systems.

 Records from the deed books can be only digitally copied, because of the size and fragility of the volumes, so you may need to view these in person, or pay for a digital copy of a specific page.

-Sometimes also known as a ‘Title Plan’, these are plans recording land transfer subdivisions that have been deposited by the Registrar General of Lands.
+Sometimes also known as a ‘Title Plan’, these are plans recording land transfer subdivisions that have been deposited by the Registrar-General of Land.
 They are identified by a number and a DP prefix such as ‘DP 12345’.
 Most modern land transfers are identified by their position on a specific deposited plan, eg Lot 123 DP 4567.

 This is the plan deposited when the title was created.
 This could be a simple plan of the property's boundaries, area and dimensions, a detailed survey plan or a combination of both.

-- right of way – the dominant owner or grantee can walk or drive a car etc over someone else's land
+- rights of way – the grantee can walk or drive a car etc over the burdened land, such as a shared driveway

-- drainage easement – the dominant owner or grantee can drain water over someone else's land
+- drainage – the grantee such as an adjoining owner can drain water over the burdened land

-- right to convey electricity/telecommunications and computer media/gas – the dominant owner or grantee can run utilities through pipes or lines through someone else's land.
+- right to convey electricity/gas/telecommunications and computer media – the grantee can run utilities through pipes or lines through the grantee’s land.

-- a Memorandum of Transfer under the former provisions of the LTA or any former Land Transfer Act
+- a Memorandum of Transfer under any former Land Transfer Act

-- Memorandum, under section 155A Land Transfer Act – this is a form in which someone can set out the standard terms and conditions applying to transactions registered on a regular basis (They register the Memorandum with LINZ, and we allocate a reference number, and then in their transactions they can recite that reference number instead of setting out the terms and conditions for every transaction.
+- a Memorandum registered under section 155A Land Transfer Act 1952 – this is a form in which someone can set out the standard terms and conditions applying to transactions registered on a regular basis.
+(The Memorandum was registered with LINZ, which allocates a reference number, and then transactions can refer to that reference number instead of setting out the terms and conditions for every transaction.
 Memorandum forms are commonly used by banks for mortgages, but can be used by others such as the publishers of generic mortgage, lease and easement instrument forms.)